-- 1. Student completes the Incomplete Grade Request Form (located at www.Future.Edu/for-students/). - 2.
-The Incomplete Grade Request is automatically sent to the Registrar upon submission.
+- 1. Student completes the Incomplete Grade Request Form (located at www.Future.Edu/for-students/). - The Incomplete Grade Request is automatically sent to the Registrar upon submission.
 The Registrar will contact the Professor for approval. - 3.
 Professor approves or denies the request.

 The incomplete request deadline is two weeks prior to the end of the semester.
-An incomplete carried beyond the end of the following semester may result in extra tuition cost to cover additional faculty time for overseeing completion of the course.
+An incomplete carried beyond the end of the following semester will automatically convert to a grade that reflects the coursework completed up to that point.